Bidya122/scRNA-seq_Analysis_Breast_Cancer/readme.md

 *The major cell population across samples is concentrated around 2,500–4,000 detected genes.
 Lower nFeature_RNA values are present, extending toward 0, but the density decreases toward the lower end rather than remaining maximal there.
 The high-feature region above ~5,000 is predominantly represented by thin upper extensions/outliers.
 T47D samples show somewhat longer lower tails compared with the other samples.*

 `nCount_RNA` -- Observations (Violin Plot):
+- The violin distributions across all 26 samples are very small/petite.
+- Most samples do not show a distinct lower tail.
+- The two T47D samples show small lower tails.
+- The y-axis starts at 0e+00.
+- The violins are very narrow near the bottom of the plot.
+- The boxplots are also positioned very close to the bottom of the y-axis.
+- Most samples extend up to approximately 2 × 10⁵ or below.
+- One sample extends much further, to approximately 8 × 10⁵.
+- The extension toward 8 × 10⁵ is mostly a very thin line, rather than a wide distribution.
+- The large range of that one sample compresses the distributions of the other samples visually.
+- A y-axis display limit around 1 × 10⁵ may make the distributions of the majority of samples easier to visualize.
+- This 1 × 10⁵ value is being considered only as a visualization limit at this stage, not as a filtering cutoff.

+*The nCount_RNA violin plots showed very narrow distributions across most samples.
+The majority of samples extended to approximately 2 × 10⁵ counts or below, whereas one sample showed an extended range reaching approximately 8 × 10⁵.
+This upper extension was predominantly a thin line rather than a broad distribution.
+The large range of this sample compressed the distributions of the remaining samples near the lower end of the y-axis.
+The two T47D samples showed small lower extensions compared with the other samples.
+For clearer visualization of the majority of samples, an upper display limit of approximately 1 × 10⁵ could be considered.*
+`percent.mt` -- Observations (Violin Plot):